atweiden/tantum/README.md

 Nightscape
 ==========

-Bitcoin double-entry cmdline accounting system (WIP)
+Double-entry cmdline accounting system with support for automatic capital gains / losses calculation using an intuitive syntax.

 Description